Scotland – Orkney, Hoy and John O’Groats | Wild Photography Holidays - Photography & Adventure Travel

 Day 6: The Old Man of Hoy

-This morning following a sunrise shoot and breakfast we will take the midday sailing back to Houton.
+This morning following a sunrise shoot and breakfast we will take the morning sailing back to Houton.
 From here we will drive to Stromness and enjoy a classic fish & chips lunch close to the harbour followed by an exploration of the town.
 The curved, narrow, flagged sandstone streets are rich with photographic potential and steeped in history.
 The Vikings named the area Hamnavoe, which meant ‘haven bay’, a safe anchorage.
 It was sheltered from everything but a south-easterly gale.
 Though it was a popular base for fishermen, Stromness didn’t really come into being as a settlement until after the 16th century, when explorers and merchants started sailing around the North of Scotland to across the Atlantic.
 Between 1688 and 1815 there were sustained periods when Britain was involved in wars, ending with the Napoleonic wars (1803–1815), and the English Channel was dangerous to pass through.
 Many ships passing to and from the Atlantic chose a northerly route, and called at Stromness for shelter, provision and ship repairs.
-We will return late afternoon to to our Hotel in Kirkwall for our final dinner together followed by a presentation of our images.
+An afternoon outing to a well know distillery in the Island’s Kirkwall will be optional!
+For our sunset adventure we will head out to Birsay where it may be possible to walk over the causeway to Birsay Village, although this is tide and weather dependent.
+During the winter months Birsay experiences storms bringing huge waves that break over the causeway to the village and the rocks on the shoreline.
+The Point of Buckquoy is the perfect vantage point to observe the waves crashing onto Birsay beach, the bay and the cliffs of Marwick head, this is truly dramatic during stormy weather.

 Day 8: To Scrabster and Inverness

-After breakfast we take the short drive to Stromness Harbour where we will board our ferry for the return journey to the mainland.
+After breakfast we take the short drive to Stromnes Harbour where we will board our ferry for the return journey to Scrabster on the mainland.
 For those participants needing to travel to Inverness we will include a transfer.

 (B)